ventus-ag/documentation/content/products/networking/routers.md

 ---
-title: Subnets
+title: Routers and Interfaces
 weight: 20
 ---
 ___
-On this page, you can find an explanation of how to create, edit and delete Subnets in Cloud Console.
+On this page, you can find an explanation of how to create, edit, delete Routers and how to manage Interfaces inside them in Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)